AhenKay/INPT_report/README.md

 In this case, we are doing a scan report so we will use the "-sn" argument.
 The command used in the host discovery was " nmap -sn 10.10.10.0/24 ", where " -sn (or --ping-scan) " - tells nmap to perform a "ping scan" which is used to discover hosts without performing a full port scan.
 It will only check if hosts are alive, not what services they are running.
 " 10.10.10.0/24 " - specifies the target network.
 The /24 is a CIDR notation indicating a subnet mask of 255.255.255.0, which means the scan will cover all IP addresses from 10.10.10.1 to 10.10.10.254.

+The output of the nmap command includes information about hosts that are up.
+Tools like grep and awk are used to filter this information.
+To extract only the lines showing hosts that are up, you can use:

+nmap -sn 10.10.10.0/24 | grep "Nmap scan report for" | awk '{print $5}'

+This command sequence:

+Uses grep to find lines that indicate a host is up.
+Uses awk to print only the IP addresses.

+To save the results to a file, redirect the output of the above command to a file.
+For example:

+nmap -sn 10.10.10.0/24 | grep "Nmap scan report for" | awk '{print $5}' > hosts_up.txt

+This command will create (or overwrite) a file named hosts_up.txt with the list of IP addresses of hosts that are up.

+You can check the contents of the file to ensure it has been written correctly by using; cat hosts_up.txt

 <p align="left">
   <img src="https://d1yjjnpx0p53s8.cloudfront.net/styles/logo-thumbnail/s3/032019/untitled-1_245.png?PZfG4BZ0MhiFothT02x6wcPjPrqeJsUK&itok=ye6EVwSc" alt="KNUST Logo" width="300"/>